Buffalo, NY CEOs are concerned about Innovation, goal setting, assessment, and societal and Market Change.

 - responding to societal & market change.

-As you read through the business strengths and weaknesses, do you notice a pattern?
+Do you notice a pattern as you read through the business strengths and weaknesses?

 Business Strengths: mainly internal and can be seen or understood through obvious and complicated thinking.

-- Obvious – there exist current best practices, and the CEOs can find or ask others how to improve.
+- Obvious – current best practices exist, and the CEOs can find or ask others how to improve.
 The ambiguity is limited to the process data and the understanding of the pieces that make the whole – optimize the pieces the whole will improve.

 - Complicated – there exist subject-matter experts who have good practices, deep knowledge, and expertise in the control and how to affect these processes.
 The CEO can meet with these experts, and the experts can provide some clear processes to improve, i.e., most IT implementations, SixSigma, Lean, or quality management.
 The current staff does not currently understand the ambiguity, and an outside expert helps share their steps and processes.